Aaron Swartz: Entrepreneurship

 During Swartz's first year at Stanford, he applied to Y Combinator's first Summer Founders Program, proposing to work on a startup called Infogami, a flexible content management system designed to create rich and visually interesting websites or a form of wiki for structured data.
 After working on it with co-founder Simon Carstensen over the summer of 2005, Swartz opted not to return to Stanford, choosing instead to continue to develop and seek funding for Infogami.

 As part of his work on Infogami, Swartz created the web.py web application framework because he was unhappy with other available systems in the Python programming language.
 In the early fall of 2005, he worked with his fellow co-founders of another nascent Y-Combinator firm, Reddit, to rewrite its Lisp codebase using Python and web.py.
 Although Infogami's platform was abandoned after Not a Bug was acquired, Infogami's software was used to support the Internet Archive's Open Library project and the web.py web framework was used as the basis for many other projects by Swartz and many others.

 When Infogami failed to find further funding, Y-Combinator organizers suggested Infogami merge with Reddit, which it did in November 2005, creating a new firm, Not a Bug, devoted to promoting both products.
 As a result, Swartz was given the title of co-founder of Reddit.
 Although both projects initially struggled, Reddit made large gains in popularity in 2005–2006.

 In October 2006, based largely on Reddit's success, Not a Bug was acquired by Condé Nast Publications, owner of Wired magazine.
 Swartz moved with his company to San Francisco to continue to work on Reddit for Wired.
-He found corporate office life uncongenial and ultimately was asked to resign from the company.
-In September 2007, he joined Infogami co-founder Simon Carstensen to launch a new firm, Jottit, in another attempt to create a markdown-driven content management system in Python.
+He found corporate office life uncongenial and in January 2007 was asked to resign from the company.
+In September 2007, he joined Infogami co-founder Simon Carstensen to launch a new firm, Jottit, in another attempt to create a Markdown-driven content management system in Python.

 Activism

-In 2008, Swartz founded Watchdog.net, "the good government site with teeth," to aggregate and visualize data about politicians.
+In 2008, Swartz founded Watchdog.net, "the good government site with teeth", to aggregate and visualize data about politicians.
 That year, he wrote a widely circulated Guerilla Open Access Manifesto.
 On December 27, 2010, he filed a Freedom of Information Act (FOIA) request to learn about the treatment of Chelsea Manning, alleged source for WikiLeaks.
+His activism has been praised by digital rights groups such as the Electronic Frontier Foundation (EFF).